anubhab-codes/site/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Anubhab Ghosh
+My name does not matter that much.

 - I'm extremely loyal to my family
 - Currently working on Identity problems, DevOps platforms, and applied AI.